Weltmeister EX5: Overview

+Specifications

+Driver assistance

-Since Q2 2019, the EX5 can be equipped with a full suite of Bosch L2 ADAS features, making the EX5 the first model in its category that delivers the full suite of L2 ADAS features.
-The Living Pilot L2 ADAS features are enabled through one high-definition front camera, three medium distance millimeter wave radars, a 360-degree camera system consisting of 4 cameras mounted around the vehicle, and 12 ultrasonic radar sensors.
-In January, 2019, WM Motor announced a long-term strategic partnership with Baidu to jointly develop L3 and L4 autonomous driving technologies, and establish the 'WM Motor & Baidu Apollo Intelligent Vehicle Joint Research Center'.
+Since Q2 2019, the EX5 can be equipped with Bosch L2 ADAS features, which WM Motor claims is the first in class to do so.
+The Living Pilot L2 ADAS features use a sensor suite consisting of one high-definition front camera, three medium distance millimeter wave radars, a 360-degree camera system consisting of 4 cameras mounted around the vehicle, and 12 ultrasonic sensors.
+In January, 2019, WM Motor announced a partnership with Baidu to jointly develop L3 and L4 autonomous driving technologies, and establish the 'WM Motor & Baidu Apollo Intelligent Vehicle Joint Research Center'.